viadee/javaAnchorExplainer/README.md

 + This Anchors implementations features several add-ons and optional extensions which can be found in a dedicated project, called [AnchorAdapters](https://github.com/viadee/javaAnchorAdapters).
 These can, depending on the use-case, significantly ease implementation and customization efforts.
 + Examples of Anchors' usage can be found in the [XAI Examples](https://github.com/viadee/xai_examples) project.
 It features a readily compilable Maven project that can be used to skip necessary configuration steps.

+## Why Java?
+Java has been chosen as the platform's foundation, since it provides multiple advantages: it integrates well into a large ecosystem and can be used in conjunction with advanced technologies like H2O and Apache Spark.

+This implementation furthermore serves as a library based on which more approaches can be developed.
+Among others, adapters, interfaces and API's are in development to offer the opportunity of platform-independent access.

+It is thus expected to reach a high dissemination among ML projects.

 ## The Algorithm